takahashi-hideki/SshTerminal/README.md

 ===========

 SshTerminal is ssh client app for iPad.
 This version is test version, ssh connection api.
 This version supported ssh server OS is MACOSX.
+If you use this api, you must install "libssh2", with openssl and libcrypt.

 How to use
 ----------